Baqend/guide/src/index.md

 activity.end = new Date();
 ```

-Since embeddables do not have their own identity, they do not hold their own id, version and acl attributes.
+Since embeddables do not have an identity, they hold neither an id, version nor acl attribute.
 ```js
 var activity = new DB.Activity({start: new Date()});
 console.log(activity.id); //undefined
 ```

-To actually persist an embeddable you have to assign the embedded object to an entity and save the entire entity.
+To actually persist an embedded object you have to assign the embedded object to an entity and save that outer entity.
 ```js
 var activity = new DB.Activity({start: new Date()});
 var todo = new DB.Todo({name: 'My first Todo', activities: new DB.List()});